Playing Cards

 Modern Swedish pattern

-North-German pattern UF XP-3, Berlin pattern
+North-German pattern UF XP3 pattern, Berlin pattern

 Paris pattern